 Reduce vector size through quantization, narrow data types, and storage options

 This article explains how to use vector quantization and other techniques for reducing vector size in Azure AI Search.
-The search index specifies vector field definitions, including properties for stored and narrow data types.
+The search index specifies vector field definitions, including properties used to specify narrow data types or control whether a copy of vector content is retained for search results.
 Quantization is also specified in the index and assigned to vector field through its vector profile.

 Evaluate the options